The information on this page relates specifically to advance care planning laws in Tasmania. Find out how to create your plan in Tasmania.

 Advance care planning in the context of mental health

-For people with mental illness who maintain decision-making capacity, advance care planning occurs in the same way as for everyone else.
-An Advance Care Directive can include preferences relating to mental health treatment and therefore they receive treatments under the same laws.
+For people living with mental illness who maintain decision-making capacity, advance care planning occurs in the same way as for everyone else.
+An Advance Care Directive can include preferences relating to mental health treatment and therefore people living with mental illness receive treatments under the same laws.

 Advance care directives for people less than 18 years old